Implementing simple functions.

 }

-The result of executing this program is as follows
+The output of this program is as follows.

-Replacing GET_TRAPEZOID_AREA(up,down,h + 3) with (A + B) * H / 2
+Replacing GET_TRAPEZOID_AREA(up, down, h + 3) with (A + B) * H / 2,

-The expression would be (up + down) * h + 3 / 2.
+It becomes an expression of (up + down) * h + 3 / 2.

 Source code